Chart Color Schemes

 Caddens is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

 The dwelling structure in Caddens, as per the latest Census, consisted of 88.0% houses and 12.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's 55.9% houses and 44.1% other dwellings.
-Home ownership in Caddens stood at 10.4%, with the rest either mortgaged (72.2%) or rented (17.4%).
-The median monthly mortgage repayment was $2,817, higher than Sydney metro's average of $2,427.
-The median weekly rent in Caddens was $560, compared to Sydney metro's $470.
-Nationally, Caddens' mortgage repayments were significantly higher at $2,817 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
+The home ownership level in Caddens was at 10.4%, with the remaining dwellings either mortgaged (72.2%) or rented (17.4%).
+The median monthly mortgage repayment in the area was $2,817, higher than Sydney metro's average of $2,427.
+The median weekly rent figure for Caddens was recorded at $560, compared to Sydney metro's $470.
+Nationally, Caddens's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing